scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## TRC Fields {#trcfields}

 The TRC holds the root and voting certificates of the ISD, defining the ISD's trust policy.
 Its ASN.1 module is described in [](#trc-asn1).
+Although the ASN.1 schema permits larger structures, the total TRC size SHOULD NOT exceed 4 MB.
 Its fields are contained in a `TRCPayload` sequence.
 This section describes their syntax and semantics.

 ### `version`